 For Analytics there are:

 And that is just to name a few!
-If you are just starting out in digital marketing it can be overwhelming trying to create a strategy and then trying to pick the right tools to help you execute that strategy.
+If you are just starting out in digital marketing it can be overwhelming trying to create a strategy and then try to pick the right tools to help you execute that strategy.
 We have been through all of these.
 We know what works and what doesn’t, and we are constantly testing new ones.
 We have amassed an expertise that small business owners simply don’t have the time for and we want to share that.
 So if you are a small business owner who wants to take the marketing charge into your own hands, here are my top 5 tools to help you digitally:

 - Google Analytics – If you aren’t measuring then why try?
 Google Analytics is free, easy to use, and immensely helpful.
 It will help you understand how people are acting on your site and give you the information to make informed decisions on changes to improve your site.